Assessing Toxicity in Ambient Water and Sediment in Seven Texas Water Bodies

 Background and Goals

-Water quality data assessed in 1999 indicated that toxic conditions might exist in the water or the sediment of seven water bodies at various locations in Texas.
-Toxicity in water and sediment are conditions that are measured to determine if a water body can support a healthy aquatic community.
+Water quality data assessed in 1999 indicated that toxic conditions might exist in the water or sediment of seven water bodies at various locations in Texas.
+Toxicity in water and sediment are among several conditions TCEQ evaluates to determine whether a water body can support a healthy aquatic community.

 To determine the potential of water bodies to be toxic to aquatic life, sensitive aquatic organisms are exposed to water and sediment samples under laboratory conditions.
-These sensitive organisms serve as surrogates for the species indigenous to the water body being tested.
-However, there is not always a positive correlation between toxicity observed in the laboratory and actual toxic conditions in the water body being tested.
-Also, the laboratory tests used to determine the potential for toxicity do not identify the specific chemical toxicants responsible for the observed effects.
+These sensitive organisms serve as surrogates for the species indigenous to the water bodies being tested.
+However, there is not always a positive correlation between toxicity observed in the laboratory and actual toxic conditions in a water body being tested.
+Also, the laboratory tests used to determine possible toxicity do not identify the specific chemical toxicants responsible for the observed effects on aquatic life.

-The goal of this project was to confirm the presence of toxicity and to determine its causes, where present.
-Summaries of the results for each water body assessed during the project are provided below.
+The goal of this project was to confirm whether toxic effects were present and to determine the causes, where present.

 - Alligator Bayou, Segment 0702A